intermine/im-docs/docs/get-started/tutorial/webapp.md

 **Google**

-The search for this site is quite good although you can still use Google, e.g. here's [a Google search for help with logos](http://google.com/?q=logo+site%3Aintermine.readthedocs.org).
+The search for this site is quite good, although you can still use Google, e.g. here's [a Google search for help with logos](http://google.com/?q=logo+site%3Aintermine.readthedocs.org).

 **Table of Contents / Index**